About The Course

-Our Modern Slavery Awareness course will help all businesses train their staff about the key elements of the Act, and how to help combat this growing issue.
+Our Modern Slavery Awareness e-learning course will help all businesses train their staff about the key elements of the Act, and provide detailled information on how to help combat this growing issue.

 Aims of the course

-The aim of the course is to help inform all staff about the growing issue of modern slavery, and the responsibility that businesses of all sizes have to ensure that they maintain an ethical supply chain and help eradicate slavery both in the UK and overseas.
+The aim of the course is to help inform all staff about the growing issue of modern slavery and teach about the responsibility that businesses of all sizes have to ensure that they maintain an ethical supply chain and help eradicate slavery both in the UK and overseas.

 By the end of this course learners will:

 - Have an increased awareness of the issue that is Modern Slavery